 Banana Fluffernutter Cake

-Banana cake with peanut butter and marshmallows can only mean one thing, banana fluffernutter cake is this week’s banana inspired recipe!
+Banana cake with peanut butter and marshmallow fluff can only mean one thing, it was inspired by a banana fluffernutter sandwich.
+However, it is in fact superior in cake form.

 How to make Banana Fluffernutter Cake